Tayruh/sadako/README.md

 Why the name *Sadako* for a hypertext fiction engine?

 The engine is named after one of my favorite things, which is japanese horror.
 I love Ringu and Juon, so I chose Sadako as the main engine, and I thought it'd be humorous to have Kayako as the compiler.
 Sadako vs Kayako.
-Yes, I'm lame.
-Please forgive me. 🙏
+Yes, I'm a dork.